keyplay/pythonLearning/README.md

 makedir.py - output something like dir -l using os module.<br/>
 searchFile.py - search files whose name contain the required string in current dir and sub-dir.<br/>
 to_timestamp.py - change the time to timestamp.<br/>
-safe_base64_decode.py - decode base64 whose = is removed.
+safe_base64_decode.py - decode base64 whose = is removed.<br/>
+loginmd5.py - decode the password of user and detect if the password is wrong when logining.